guardian/cdk/docs/001-general-usage.md

 We recommend using TypeScript with `@guardian/cdk` as type safety is wonderful!

 ## 🏟 Patterns

 Patterns are high level classes which compose a number of constructs to produce standard architectures.

 For example, you should be able to get all the resources you need to deploy a new lambda function from one `GuLambdaStack` class.

-Patterns should be your default entry point to this library and can be found [here](../src/patterns).
+Patterns should be your default entry point to this library and can be found [here](/modules/patterns) (note, link only works when browsing auto-generated documentation).

 ## 🏗 Constructs

 Constructs are lower level classes which will create one or more resources to produce one element of a stack.

 For example, the `GuDatabaseInstance` will create an RDS instance as well as a parameter group, if required.